 The VP of Internal Communications works closely with the VP of External Communications; takes minutes at quarterly business meetings and distributes to Panhellenic Executive Board, and when needed Chapter Presidents and Chapter Panhellenic Delegates; takes minutes of Executive Board retreats and forwards them to officers for the follow-up and/or approval; answers email messages/requests; coordinates the publication of bi-monthly communications to the Executive Board, Chapter Presidents and Chapter Delegates; works with PR/Social Events chairwoman to update events on social networking sites; maintains the New York City Alumnae Panhellenic membership roster and the Executive Board and Delegate Group Databases.

-The membership chairwoman regularly “checks-in” via email with Alumnae Association delegates (presidents and Panhellenic representatives); follow-ups with chapters not represented at quarterly meetings; establishes committees and work groups as needed to support projects and initiatives; contacts International/ National headquarters of National Panhellenic Conference groups not currently represented on the New York City Alumnae Panhellenic; and establishes a relationship with and serves as a liaison to area Collegiate Panhellenics, coordinates the New York City Alumnae Panhellenic scholarship process.
+The VP of Membership regularly “checks-in” via email with Alumnae Association delegates (presidents and Panhellenic representatives); follow-ups with chapters not represented at quarterly meetings; establishes committees and work groups as needed to support projects and initiatives; contacts International/ National headquarters of National Panhellenic Conference groups not currently represented on the New York City Alumnae Panhellenic; and establishes a relationship with and serves as a liaison to area Collegiate Panhellenics, coordinates the New York City Alumnae Panhellenic scholarship process.

-On March 3rd sorority women, both collegiate and alumnae, will gather at the Today Show for the 5th year in celebration of International Badge Day.
+On March 3rd sorority women, both collegiate and alumnae, will gather at the Today Show to celebrate International Badge Day.
 In years past women from NYU, Columbia and even chapters outside the New York area have participated in this event.
 Show your sorority pride with some good ol’ fashion poster board and glitter.
 Prepare to tell the world how much you love being a member of your sorority and NPC with an awesome sound bite.
 Bring your fellow chapter sisters and friends from other NPC sororities.
-And if you can’t make it to the Today Show Wear Your Letters On Your Heart in the office, school, grocery store, gym, everywhere!
+And if you can’t make it to the Today Show you can Wear Your Letters On Your Heart in the office, school, grocery store, gym, everywhere!

 And please send any photos of you and your sisters celebrating International Badge Day to email@example.com and firstname.lastname@example.org.

-New York City Alumnae Panhellenic strives to not only promote the principles of the National Panhellenic Conference within its alumnae members, but also its collegiate members.
-In support of our collegiate members we established the New York City Alumnae Panhellenic Scholarship.
+New York City Alumnae Panhellenic strives to not only promote the principles of the National Panhellenic Conference within its alumnae body, but also its collegiate members.
+In support of our younger sisters we established the New York City Alumnae Panhellenic Scholarship.
 This award is given annually to one outstanding Panhellenic collegiate woman, currently enrolled in a school within the five boroughs of New York City who exemplifies the standards of a Panhellenic woman—those being good scholarship, good character, and good citizenship.

 Last year’s winner was Vienna Messina, a sister of Alpha Omicron Pi at Columbia University.
 Vienna is majoring in Spanish and Latin American Cultures with a minor in Political Science.
 She carries a high GPA and has held a number of leadership positions within her chapter and in other organizations at Columbia University.
 Vienna is “very serious and passionate” about her membership in Alpha Omicron Pi and does not take it for granted, especially after working many hours at a law firm and babysitting to pay off her dues.